kcrossen/CloudWatch_Remote_Monitor/Source_Code/README.md

 4c) still at Contents/Resources, in Finder menu click New Folder, and name it yourapp

-4d) navigate to Contents/Resources/yourapp and copy your appIcon.icns there
+4d) navigate to Contents/Resources/yourapp and copy/replace your appIcon.icns there

 4e) navigate to Contents/Resources/kivy/kivy/data/logo and copy/replace *.png, *.ico above to there